ChristinaLK/swc-lessons/git/git-notes.md

 Two ways to make a repository on the github site: forking or a new directory.
 The major difference is whether it starts as empty or not, and its link with its “parent” directory.

-Create repository on github WITH README.
+Create repository on github without readme.
 Look at address.

 $git remote add (name) (address)